farisNassif/GraphTheoryProject/README.md

 Finally when 'exit' is input into the console, the file will pop up for the user automatically using the `os` import displaying the results of all their matching.

-Then the function works on the second paramater passed into it `strings[]`.

 ## Examples of running the Program
 Once ran (_python graphtheoryproject.py_)